moulee007/odin-recipe/README.md

 # odin-recipe
-learning to create  a web page : )
+learning to create  a web page : this web page is to practice the workflow of git and basics of html.